 - The success of their employing enterprise will be satisfying the significant human motivator – our yearning to be part of something larger than ourselves but, wider still, is the knowledge of contributing to an 'era of co-operation' for mankind.

 - There is no wider sense of purpose than playing our part in halting global warming and protecting this paradise planet for future generations.

-- More socially enjoyable yet productive work environments
+- More socially enjoyable, friendship building and yet productive work environments

 - It is very ironic that negative attitudes in a work situation can be more energy draining than getting in with a positive attitude and doing a reasonable day’s work.
 The worker who has spent the day disengaged, avoiding work, trying not to be seen, being deceptive, being uncooperative, finishes the day feeling less satisfied and with less energy than the person with a positive attitude who has done a reasonable day’s work.
 The former attitude is not doing the individual any good, nor the company's productivity and profit.